dmillett/prank/README.md

 prank
 =====

-Is a java library supporting parallel ranking and scoring of Java objects and collections.
+Is a java library supporting asynchronous/parallel ranking and scoring of Java objects and collections.
-Add a ScoreSummary to each object in a collection and then define a Set of ScoreCard objects for that object type. plies all ScoreCard evaluations
+Add a ScoreSummary to each object in a collection and then define a Set of ScoreCard objects for that object type.
+Applies all configured ScoreCard evaluations.

+This is useful for distributed transactions where Customer selection is important.
+For example, selecting books from used booksellers where price, delivery time, shipping cost, user ratings, etc may be important.
+Scoring is completed once in the distributed transaction but produces data that can be used for sorting (see tallyScore()), personalization (adjusted score from user preferences), and Machine Learning (summary statistics that help differentiate a selected option).

 ##Features
 * Parallel scoring of a generic collection of objects with 1 - N ScoreCards
 * A result object for every scored object in the collection can contain:
-  1. calculated score
+  1. scored value
-  2. adjusted score
-  3. average
+  2. original position index
+  3. ScoreData (calculated score, adjusted Score, min points, max points, number of score buckets)
-  4. standard deviation
+  4. Statistics average, mean deviation, median deviation, standard deviation
-  5. original position in the collection
-  6. per request scoring conditions
+  5. per request scoring conditions
 * Each ScoreSummary result may be adjusted at any time after initial scoring

 ##Usage